MazinKarjikar/ant-simulation/README.md

 # Ant Simulation

 SDL2 playground for a 2D ant-inspired simulation.
-Right now it opens a 680x480 window, animates a small white rectangle across the screen, and draws a filled circle as a placeholder for future visuals.
-The `Ant` class is stubbed in `src/Ant/` for later movement/behavior work.
+The program opens a 1500x800 window, spawns a small swarm of ants at the center, and has them wander with a random heading and slight Gaussian noise on their direction each frame.
+Ants are rendered as small filled circles.

 ## Prerequisites
 - CMake 3.15+ and a C++17 compiler (clang++/g++).